Yoga, philosophy and modern living

 Asteya or non-stealing.
 In Sri Swami Satchidananda’s commentary of Patanjali’s Yoga Sutras he says: “To one established in non-stealing, all wealth comes.”
 Again there are many levels to this statement.
 For most people, this seems to be a decent moral code.
 We generally do not steal and we don’t take what is not ours to take.
 But using the concepts of Ahimsa and Satya can we honestly say that we don’t take more than what we give?
 Are we greedy?
 Or perhaps we are holding back?
 Are we stealing from ourselves and the world by not living truthfully and sharing our gifts?

 Brahmacharya or continence is also translated as celibacy.
 Brahma is a name for God and Char is to walk.
 The Ya is about being active.
 So it could also be translated as “walking with God”.
 This is about conserving our energy.
 And perhaps use this energy to develop more spiritually.

 Aparigraha or non-greed.
 This is about abstention from greed or hoarding.
 We are in a consumer society and it’s difficult not to get caught up in “needing” more, buying more and accumulating.
 Society is also about attaining more power or perhaps becoming more advanced in our Yoga poses or in our work life.
 The common thread here is more.
 How can we be happy in the present with what we have?
 How can you find contentment without more and without greed?

-Contemplate the Yamas and how they relate to your modern living.
-What can you take away from this spiritual text and use in your daily life?
+They seem old concepts - but do you think that the Yamas can relate to your modern living?
+Is there something in them that you can you take away and use in your daily life?